edgrant3/WaveFunctionCollapse/README.md

 ![](captures/InputImageGUI_V2.PNG)

 ## Log
+* 4/22/2024: Convert lowest entropy uncollapsed neighbor tracking from inefficient 2D array min search to a heapq priority queue.
+Significantly reduced bloat but starting from scratch on incorporating template matching

-* 5/8/2023: Switch from graphics.py GraphWin to tkinter GUI builder for displaying output (individual draw calls are slower but has better documentation and flexibility for building out this resource as a tool for an artist)
+* 5/08/2023: Switch from graphics.py GraphWin to tkinter GUI builder for displaying output (individual draw calls are slower but has better documentation and flexibility for building out this resource as a tool for an artist)

 * 5/17/2023: Augment seaweed tileset to be fully solvable.
 Repair `enforce_region()` function to enable setting a rectangular region of the map to a specific tile.
 Misc. bugfixes highlighted by trying to implement the seaweed tileset.